FabricMC/yarn/README.md

 To see the current version being targeted, check the branch name!

 ## Usage
-To use yarn-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
-See [fabric wiki tutorial](https://fabricmc.net/wiki/tutorial:setup) for more information.
+To use yarn-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use the [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
+See the [Fabric Wiki tutorial](https://fabricmc.net/wiki/tutorial:setup) for more information.

-To obtain a deobfuscated Minecraft jar, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a jar named like `<minecraft version>-named.jar`, which can be sent to a decompiler for deobfuscated code.
+To obtain a deobfuscated Minecraft JAR, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a JAR named like `<minecraft version>-named.jar`, which can be sent to a decompiler for deobfuscated code.

 Please note to run the yarn build script **Java 16** or higher is required!